 Output Formats: EPUB, FB2, OEB, LIT, LRF, MOBI, PDB, PML, RB, PDF, TCR, TXT

-** PRC is a generic format, calibre supports PRC files with TextRead and MOBIBook headers
+** PRC is a generic format, and Calibre supports PRC files with TextRead and MOBIBook headers.

 Why does the PDF conversion lose some images/tables?